ScotGovAnalysis/nrs-baby-names/README.md

       - This format is used to reduce the load time of the app.
 In future the data could be uploaded to statistics.gov.scot.
 This would allow the app to use the API instead.
+5. The day before launch, [scale up performance](https://www.rstudio.com/products/shinyapps/shinyapps-io-performance-tuning/) noting the original values you used
+6. Once demand has returned back to normal (usually after a few days) scale performance back down by returning the settings in step 5 back to normal

 ## Licence